JacksonBurns/fastprop/README.md

     _or_
     - Load precomputed descriptors: filepath to where descriptors are already cached either manually or by `fastprop`
  2. Preprocessing
-    - Enable/Disable re-scaling of parameters between 0 and 1 (enabled by default and _highly_ recommended)
+    - Enable/Disable dropping of zero-variance parameters (disabled by default; faster, but often less accurate)

-    - Enable/Disable dropping of zero-variance parameters (disabled by default; faster, but often less accurate) ~~- Enable/Disable dropping of co-linear descriptors (disabled by default; faster, decreased accuracy)~~ _WIP_
+    ~~- Enable/Disable dropping of co-linear descriptors (disabled by default; faster, decreased accuracy)~~ _WIP_
-    - _not configurable_: `fastprop` will always drop columns with no values and impute missing values with the mean per-column
+    - _not configurable_: `fastprop` will always rescale input feature, drop columns with no values, and impute missing values with the mean per-column
  3. Training
     - Number of Repeats: How many times to split/train/test on the dataset (increments random seed by 1 each time).
     - Number of FNN layers (default 2; repeated fully connected layers of hidden size)